 In our commitment to foster inclusive communities, we recognize the need to provide housing options that meet the diverse needs and interests of all students.
-While most residence hall rooms, suites, and apartments are designated as same-gender (all male or all female), NAU offers two alternative housing options.
+While most living community rooms, suites, and apartments are designated as same-gender (all male or all female), NAU offers two alternative housing options.

 Mixed-Gender Housing (MGH) was established in 2019 and allows roommates of any sex, gender, gender identity or gender expression to live together in a more integrated living unit.
 MGH is reflective of housing opportunities available to students off campus where they can select roommates of choice.
 Students who may be interested in MGH include siblings, cousins, friends or allies of varying genders or gender identities.
 Please note that all of the communities are coed, MGH is specific to the physical room.

-Gender Inclusive Housing (GIH) was established in 2012 with the explicit goal of helping transgender, gender-variant, and questioning students experience a greater sense of safety and belonging while living on campus.
+Gender-Inclusive Housing (GIH) was established in 2012 with the explicit goal of helping transgender, gender non-conforming and questioning students experience a greater sense of safety and belonging while living on campus.
 GIH provides a supportive and inclusive living environment where a student can room with any other student regardless of gender, gender identity/expression, sex, or sexual orientation.
 The intended purpose of the program is to provide a living option for students who do not feel comfortable in gender-binary housing options.
 Priority is given to transgender and gender-expansive students.

 The intended purpose of GIH is to provide a safe, supportive and inclusive living option for students who do not feel comfortable in gender-binary housing.
-Priority is given to transgender and gender-variant students.
+Priority is given to transgender and gender non-conforming students.

 Locations Accordion Closed